-&lt;sup>68Only 35 retailers choose not to take FLF from this studio, a sample too small to analyze.
+65Only 35 retailers choose not to take FLF from this studio, a sample too small to analyze.

-&lt;sup>69The total number of retailers considered for each FLF distributor is less than 2316 because some retailers are non-compliant, engaging in short trial periods of FLF that we do not attempt to analyze.
+66The total number of retailers considered for each FLF distributor is less than 2316 because some retailers are non-compliant, engaging in short trial periods of FLF that we do not attempt to analyze.

-$^{70}$ We do not expect the model to fit the data perfectly for every distributor and every year considered separately, because the inequality estimates are averages across all distributors, retailers and months in the data.
+67We do not expect the model to fit the data perfectly for every distributor and every year considered separately, because the inequality estimates are averages across all distributors, retailers and months in the data.

-&lt;sup>71An observation is a retailer-FLF distributor pair.
+68An observation is a retailer-FLF distributor pair.

-$^{72}$ For example, stores in tiers 7-10 that are members of large chains are predicted by the inequalities analysis to have a value per tape of \$2.66 for RS titles from Box office group A and a value of \$48.30 per tape for LP box A titles.
+69For example, stores in tiers 7-10 that are members of large chains are predicted by the inequalities analysis to have a value per tape of \$2.66 for RS titles from Box office group A and a value of \$48.30 per tape for LP box A titles.
 Applying 44% of the LP terms implies that \$22.75 of this is associated with a unobserved dollar value of LP while the remaining \$25.55 is inertia that does not directly affect retailers' profits.
 Some of the value that is not affiliated with a direct dollar value may also affect retailers' decisions regarding FLF take-up.
 That is, in fact we are estimating an upper bound on the proportion that affects bottom-line profits.

-is also good for the second FLF studio: we predict on average 3.9 out of 5.3 titles.
+$^{^{70}}$ The observed average number of titles taken on FLF by FLF retailers is less than the total number of is also good for the second FLF studio: we predict on average 3.9 out of 5.3 titles.